jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Equal treatment of examinees should be ensured throughout the entire examination process, reaching from taking the exam to its correction.

 Possible inequality arises in some key areas.
-In BYOD exams student devices are largely heterogeneous--they run different operating systems and consist of different hardware.
+In _BYOD_ exams student devices are largely heterogeneous--they run different operating systems and consist of different hardware.
 This fact should not lead to different exam-taking experiences.
 The choice of hardware should be largely irrelevant.
 Consequently, it makes little sense to develop proprietary software for each operating system.
 Modern web technologies provide a common language among different systems.
 Web applications do not lack speed or functionality and can be adopted cross-platform.
 The software is hosted at a central entity where it can be maintained and improved.
 The software artifact is then delivered via a modern browser.
+The examination software thus should rely on internet technologies.

 The process of correcting exams is also an area where possible inequalities can be found.

-> **Especially, in paper-based exams checking an exam for correctness is one of the most time-consuming processes in conducting an exam.**
+Especially the correction of exams entirely by hand is immensely time consuming.
 Resulting in fatigue and thus sometimes in answers checking mistakes.
-Besides accidental mistakes, [@James 1927] has found negative bias in connection with bad handwriting.
+Besides accidental mistakes, [@James 1927] has found negative bias towards students with bad handwriting.
 He found students with bad handwriting get categorically worse grades than students with better handwriting.

 By using e-exams these inequalities can be eliminated.
 First, some question types, such as multiple-choice questions can be checked automatically.
-This is an immediate improvement over correcting these questions by hand.
+Resulting in an immediate improvement over correcting these questions by hand.
+This leads to a lower correction load and thus to fewer correction mistakes.
 Second, as exam answers are available in digital text, reading and checking answers is easier.
 Answers must not be deciphered, correction of exams can be done faster.
 Meanwhile, e-exams can also eliminate biases against certain students.

+For the requirement of _equal treatment_ we thus find two main design principles.
+First, the software should be device agnostic.
+Second, the system must leverage automation possibilities.

 <!--
 Adding, the digital nature of exams makes it possible to give visual aid to the corrector.
 Automatically highlighting specific terminology can help correctors to faster check students answers.